 - providing a more complete range of plant nutrients over a longer period of time

 - improving soil’s ability to prevent flooding by absorbing water and facilitating plant growth

 Buy or make your own.
 I list a few options below.

-If you have the space, consider backyard composting.
+If you have space, consider backyard composting.
 It’s possible to compost even in an urban setting but just requires a bit more planning.
-Tips and resources can be found here and here.
-Guides that I recommend:

 This is a program supported by a municipality or organization.
 I helped set up one in my hometown.
 You can read about it here.